Compute the sound absorption of seawater, in dB/m.

 pressure (dbar)

-character string indicating the formulation to use, either
+character string indicating the formulation to use.
+The choices are

 Salinity and pH are ignored in this formulation.
 Several formulae may be found in the literature, and they give results differing by 10 percent, as shown in reference 3 for example.
 For this reason, it is likely that more formulations will be added to this function, and entirely possible that the default may change.